helium/HIP/0112-scaling-iot-location-assert-fees.md

 The Helium Foundation is requested to make the changes in the onboarding process to confirm the reduced 0 DC fee as appropriate.

 ## Success Metrics
-This HIP will be considered successful if more IOT Hotspots assert their correct location on the network.
+This HIP will be considered successful if more incorrectly asserted IOT Hotspots reassert their Hotspot to correct location on the network.